MFR6340/theenglishextension.org/resources.md

 <img src="https://i.imgur.com/i7EWgnh.jpg" />

 If you are trying to wrap your head around the Swiss education system and you are familiar with the British education system, than this is a fantastic read.
-It may seem a bit pricey with it's self-published formatting, but has a wealth of knowledge and will clarify many questions.
+It may seem a bit pricey with it's self-published formatting, but has a wealth of knowledge and will clarify many questions and makes an excellent reference throughout the years.
 Written by Robin Hull, director of the Hull School in Zurich.

 <a href="https://guideto.ch/" rel="nofollow"> Buy here